False Killer Whales: Facts, Videos, and a Rescue

 False killer whales are very sociable animals that generally live in groups.
 Like other whales and dolphins, they are intelligent animals.
 They are also fast and agile swimmers that often approach humans.
 Their name comes from the fact that their skull resembles a killer whale's.
-Unlike killer whales, however, false killer whales are mostly black or dark grey in colour.
+Unlike the killer whale, however, false killer whales are mostly black or dark grey in colour.

 How to Recognize a False Killer Whale